Strawberry-Foundations/stb-mon/README.md

 ### Web UI
 - [x] Start page with status of all monitors
 - [x] Admin interface which allows you to add and manage monitors
-- [ ] Monitor page where you can see the history of a monitor
+- [x] Monitor page where you can see the uptime history of a monitor
+- [ ] Allow editing of monitor options

 ## What is this?